 Let’s figure out how can you increase productivity in the workplace by avoiding all workplace distractions.

 Workplace productivity is basically how efficiently your workers accomplish their tasks and how much time they take to complete them.
 A strong foresighted leader, flexible organizational hierarchy, world-beating technologies, or a palatial workplace building- all these things would result in zero if you don't have a bunch of workers who are motivated enough to give their best and consider the company as their own.
 So, from this perspective, all the mathematics of productivity will bring no good to you, and things will start appearing vague.

-But still, people in organizations are obsessed to measure and track productivity in every aspect of the workplace.
+But still, people in organizations are obsessed with measuring and tracking productivity in every aspect of the workplace.
 Contemplating how it could be improved depends on in which way you are trying to define productivity.

 To some companies, getting the best possible outcome is the ultimate productivity definer, but they might overlook the employees' happiness, using them as cogs.
 The futuristic companies take good care of their employees.
 In return, employees show reciprocity by anticipating what to do next and proactively working on something that helps the organization to become a better one.

 The most simplistic way to measure a company's productivity is to divide its output by Input.
 That is, Productivity= Output generated/Input given.
 For instance, A beverage company produces 16000 gallons of beverage per 100 hours.
 So, the productivity would be 160 gallons per hour.